ibm-cloud-docs/instructlab/get-help.md

 # Getting help and support for {{site.data.keyword.short_name}}
 {: #get-help}

-If you experience an issue or have questions when you're working in {{site.data.keyword.product_name}}, you can use the following resources before you open a support case.
+If you experience an issue or have questions when you're working in {{site.data.keyword.product_name}}, complete the following steps to debug the issue before opening an support case.

 1. Check the [Status](https://cloud.ibm.com/status){: external} for service interruptions or outages.
 1. Review the [Debugging guide](/docs/instructlab?topic=instructlab-ts-debug).